msteffan/fundamentals/06_chapter/08_lesson.md

       }
     }
 ```
->**NOTE** Ordinary arrays and associative arrays handle nesting in the exact same way; if we wanted to retrive the number of years of JavaScript experience from the array above, we would write `candidate_data['yearsExperience']['javascript']`.
+>**NOTE** Ordinary arrays and associative arrays handle nesting in the exact same way; if we wanted to retrive the number of years of JavaScript experience from the array above, we would write `candidateData['yearsExperience']['javascript']`.

 ### Test Yourself
 Consider the following associative array.